-Brisbane Airport Corporation Pty Ltd (BAC) has prepared this Major Development Plan (MDP) for the delivery of Stage 2 of the Airport Industrial Park (AIP) Neighbourhood, referred to as AIP2.
-The proposed project will deliver an additional 37 hectares of gross lettable area for industrial purposes within the AIP Neighbourhood.
+Brisbane Airport Corporation Pty Ltd (BAC) has prepared this Major Development Plan (MDP) - minor variation, as an amendment to the approved MDP, for the delivery of Stage 2 of the Airport Industrial Park (AIP) Neighbourhood, referred to as AIP2.
+The amendment involves extending the site boundary of the approved AIP2 MDP to accommodate the building development of an adjacent block within the AIP precinct.
+The proposed project will deliver an additional 44 hectares of gross lettable area for industrial purposes within the AIP Neighbourhood.
 Services and landscaped road connections are also included within the proposed project.
 BAC, as the Airport Lessee Company (ALC) under the Airports Act 1996 (Airports Act), is responsible for the submission of the MDP.